Leased car repossession: What to know

 Your rights depend on your state laws.
 As long as the repossession is not violent, forced or taken from a closed garage, it can occur at any time without notice.

 Review your state laws before and after your car is repossessed.
 Once the vehicle is repossessed, your state may require the leasing company to provide the time and date of the auction.
-You may also be able to have your vehicle returned once the past-due amount and fees are repaid.
+You might be able to purchase the car at the auction.

 The bottom line

 Dealing with a leased car repossession can be stressful.
 If you don’t prepare, you will face hefty fees and might have trouble affording a replacement vehicle.
 Contact your lender to see if there is any way to modify your lease agreement.
-And if that fails, try to get ready for repossession to minimize the negative impact on your credit and finances.
+And if that fails, try to prepare for repossession to minimize the negative impact on your credit and finances.